-Iranians Vote In Parliamentary Election, After A Week Of Campaigning
+Iranians Vote In Parliamentary Election, After 1 Week Of Campaigning

-Iranians Vote In Parliamentary Election, After A Week Of Campaigning
+Iranians Vote In Parliamentary Election, After 1 Week Of Campaigning

-Iran is holding important national elections Friday, choosing members of its parliament as well as its Assembly of Experts, the clerics who have the power to select the country's supreme leader.
+Iran is holding national elections Friday, as voters choose members of parliament from a list of candidates winnowed down to feature hardliners and conservatives.
+Midterm elections are also being held for the Assembly of Experts, the clerics who have the power to select the country's supreme leader.

-More than 7,000 candidates are hoping to win spots in Iran's 290-seat parliament.
-But the government has filled the ballots with hard-liners, having disqualified thousands of would-be candidates last month.

-More than 15,000 people had sought to run for a seat in parliament, officially called the Islamic Consultative Assembly, or Majlis.
-Many of those who were disqualified were reformist or moderate candidates.
+More than 15,000 would-be candidates had sought to win a four-year term in parliament, officially called the Islamic Consultative Assembly, or Majlis.
+But the powerful Guardian Council, which vets all candidates, has disqualified thousands of people from running.
+Many of those who were culled were reformist or moderate candidates.
 Dozens of them are current members of parliament who are now barred from seeking reelection.

+That left more than 7,000 candidates standing for election to Iran's 290-seat parliament.

 "This weeding out on ideological terms is quite frustrating for Iranian voters here in the capital, especially," NPR's Peter Kenyon reports from Tehran.
 "They've long wanted parliament to follow more moderate policies, both at home and abroad."

-Kenyon also spoke to young Iranians who said they don't plan to vote because they don't believe the candidates would do anything to improve the lives of regular people.
+Kenyon spoke to young Iranians who said they don't plan to vote because they don't believe the candidates would do anything to improve the lives of regular people.

 "Unfortunately not," a 25-year-old man named Qassem told Kenyon outside a café.
 "Because I don't see any future in these elections.
 So because of that, I won't go."

-In previous parliamentary elections, Iran's Guardian Council has rejected between 15% and 50% of the candidates who registered, Iran's Press TV reports.
+In previous parliamentary elections, Iran's Guardian Council has rejected between 15% and 50% of the candidates who registered, Iran's government-backed Press TV reports.
 But it adds that "this year's purge is probably the biggest since the Islamic Revolution in 1979."

+Iran's reformers want the country to have a more open society and allow its citizens to have more freedom of expression — and even dissent, Kenyon says.

+"Instead, as we saw in November, there was a violent crackdown against demonstrators who were protesting sharp price hikes in essential goods," he adds.

 The candidates who were approved to run in Friday's election had just one week to make their case to the public.
 Under Iran's election system, candidates have seven days to campaign.
 That period ended early Thursday; the country then entered a 24-hour quiet period before polling stations opened Friday morning.